What Time Do They Stop Selling Beer In Texas?

 It is easier to buy beer because of this law.
 Holidays, however, are a different story.
 Liquor stores must be closed on Thanksgiving Day, Christmas Day, and New Year’s Day, but any open grocery store is allowed to sell alcohol on these holidays.

 The Texas legislature has limited the opening of liquor stores, but not the hours of a regular grocery store.
+This means you can probably stock up on hard Mountain Dew since you can buy @ the grocery.

 So, what are the Texas alcohol laws?
 To buy beer in Texas, you only need to be over 21 years old and have a legal identification proving this.
 Retailers generally have an “under 40” policy.
 If you look under 40, they have to ask for your ID.